 Our Deputy Designated Safeguarding Leads (DDSL) are:

-- Miss Lucy Egan: Assistant Headteacher, Teaching & Learning Lead, Assessment Lead & DDSL
+- Miss Lucy Egan, Assistant Headteacher, Teaching & Learning Lead & Assessment Lead

-If you are concerned about a child’s welfare, please record your concern, and any observations or conversations heard, and report to one of the DSL’s as soon as possible the same day.
+If you are concerned about a child’s welfare and it is not an emergency, please record your concern, and any observations or conversation heard, and report to one of the DSL's as soon as possible the same day.
 Do NOT conduct your own investigation.

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to one of the DSL’s in confidence, who will refer the matter to the Headteacher (or the Chair of Governors if the concern relates to the Headteacher) - who will consider what action to take.
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that they are unsuitable to work with children) then you should report this to one of the DSL's in confidence, who will refer the matter to the Headteachers (or the Chair of Governors if the concern relates to the Headteachers) - who will consider what action to take.